 The drizzle started again as I left the cafe.
 The weather was quite muggy, so it was a waterproof and no shirt situation.
 I had to follow a slight diversion due to building work, and walked over the Braunston Tunnel.

 At the pub in Braunston, it was time to leave the Grand Union Canal and join the Oxford Canal.
-Even at this stage, I was depating whether it was the right move.
+Even at this stage, I was departing whether it was the right move.
 I was sorry to leave the Grand Union Canal as it had treated me well, but my journey to Cape Wrath continues!
-I will post the next section of my travels soon.
+Read the next section of my travels here: Dover to Cape Wrath: Chapter 4

 Wildwalkinguk is a blog run by myself and my wife in our spare time, and we pay for its running costs ourselves.
 We do have some Amazon affiliate links and adverts on the site.
 If you click on these adverts or links and buy what you need (it doesn’t have to be the item we’ve linked to), the company will pay a small commission to us.
 This money goes towards the costs of hosting the blog.
 We would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
 Alternatively, you can buy us a coffee here.
 Thank you so much for your support.
 Mark and Emma.